 Keeping many fish varieties in large numbers in your tank may be lively, but you have to strike the right balance with the tank size.

 Overstocking the system is a sure way to raise the level of nitrate and will give you a hard time in the future.

 The best control measure in case the nitrate levels keep rising in spite of your efforts is to change the water regularly.

 You should dilute the existing water over a couple of days instead of replacing the whole of it at once.

-A sudden change in the nitrate content in aquarium water, whether high or low, usually leads to a nitrate shock.
+A sudden change of the nitrate content in water, whether high or low, usually leads to a nitrate shock in freshwater fish.

 - Have lots of live plants.

-Having fast-growing live plants will help with keeping the nitrate concentration in the water of the fish tank in check.
+Having fast-growing live plants will help with keeping the nitrate concentration in check.